 The LETR continues to run the Flame of Hope into the Opening Ceremony at local, Provincial, National and World Games, but has also evolved to include other year-round community-based fundraising events, like Tip-A-Cop, Plane Pulls, Polar Plunges and Truck Convoys.

-LETR in Canada has raised $72 million since it started in 1987 and now has 13,577 members across the country – but they’re always looking for more law enforcement personnel to get involved.
+LETR in Canada has raised more than $75 million since it started in 1987 and now has more than 13,500 members across the country – but they’re always looking for more law enforcement personnel to get involved.

 “People want to do something that’s useful and you can see the results – the Torch Run will always show you those results,” said White.
 “You can be at the local level and see the athletes training, you can go to different levels of the Games and see them competing.”